flowscan/nft-analytics-public-resources/grants.md

 Total budget: **20,000.00 USD**

+## Payment

+Grant payment will be done after the tasks for the selected teams are delivered and cleared.

+We will do the payment in *USDC* tokens.
+The applicants may choose the desired platform to receive them.

 ## Breakdown

 The grant will be allocated for *4 teams*.
 Note that the term _team_ here can be one individual or a group of individuals.

 ### Indexer Team

+Task: Build a service to index all currently available NFTs metadata on-chain

+The services must be written in `go`

 Allocation: **8,000.00 USD**

-Tasks:
-- Build a service to index and standarise marketplace listings and sales across the chain.
-- Build a service to index all NFTs metadata on-chain

-The services must be written in `go`

 ### Metrics Aggregator